spaceline13/iot-lights-app-react/README.md

 # IOT Lights

 A web application for iot home automation controlling system.
-Using the application, you can turn the lights (connected balena devices) on/off and change their brightness.
-The application has been developed using [React](https://reactjs.org/), [MobX](https://mobx.js.org), [Emotion](https://emotion.sh), and Balena [Rendition](https://github.com/balena-io-modules/rendition) components.
+Using the application, you can turn the lights (connected devices) on/off and change their brightness.
+The application has been developed using [React](https://reactjs.org/), [MobX](https://mobx.js.org), [Emotion](https://emotion.sh), and [Rendition] components.

 ### Using the Application